-Private insurers as well as Medicaid and Medicare are working together to design healthcare ways of better paying providers for keeping people healthy.
+Private insurers, Medicaid and Medicare worked together designing better healthcare by paying providers for keeping people healthy.
 SHIP was designed thanks to a 2013 planning grant from the Centers for Medicare and Medicaid Innovation

 (CMMI) and the work of many Idaho stakeholders.
 Over the 6 months of the planning grant, Idahoans from across the State attended 60 focus groups and public town hall meetings, providing valuable input.
-All their input and feedback was instrumental in designing the Idaho SHIP model.
+All their input and feedback was instrumental in the design of the Idaho SHIP model.
 The proposed model Idaho developed is articulated in a short video:

-SHIP received a $40 million dollar grant over 4 years that gives Idaho the opportunity to test the model designed in 2013.
-Idaho is one of 24 states with a model test grant currently being funded by the CMMI.
-In the application, Idaho presented a plan that brought to the table all stakeholders of healthcare to collaborate and share in the change process.
+SHIP was awarded a $40 million dollar grant over 4 years that provided Idaho the opportunity to test the model they designed in 2013.
+Idaho was one of 24 states awarded a model test grant funded by the CMMI.
+In the application, Idaho presented a plan which brought healthcare stakeholders to the table to collaborate and share in the change process.
 Reforming a statewide system in an ever-changing landscape of practice necessitates inclusion of all the players, including consumers.
-As Idaho implements our model test, we look forward to continuing to collaborate with all the stakeholders, partners and change agents who will make this model a success.
+As Idaho implemented their model test, they looked forward to collaborating with the stakeholders, partners and change agents who helped make this model successful.

 IDAHO PATIENT-CENTERED MODEL OF CARE